 Rage and Hostility

-Acting out anger can be a healthy way of re-establishing lost boundaries that have been breached.
-When there is physically no possibility of outwardly expressing anger, as it would be in the case of young children in abusive families, anger becomes internalized and can develop into suppressed rage and hostility towards others and can entail becoming chronic and more extreme in nature.
-Sudden bursts of ‘acting out’ rage and hostility can show up when there is an additional stress/trigger.
+Acting out anger can be a healthy way of reestablishing lost boundaries that have been breached.
+When there is physically no possibility of outwardly expressing anger, as would be the case for young children in abusive families, anger becomes internalized and can develop into suppressed rage and hostility towards others; this can result in that person becoming more extreme in nature.
+Sudden bursts of "acting out" rage and hostility can show up when there is an additional stress/trigger.

 Depression as a Post-Traumatic Stress Disorder Symptom

 To manage and maintain trauma identities, either consciously or unconsciously, takes up enormous amounts of energy.
-Unresolved trauma freezes high energy charge of the nervous system, collapses boundaries and containment of a healthy and resilient sense of self.
-This all adds up and contributes to the stagnation of energy flow in the body-mind systems and leads to a depressed state of mind.
+Unresolved trauma freezes high energy charge of the nervous system, and collapses boundaries and containment of a healthy and resilient sense of self.
+This all adds up, and contributes to the stagnation of energy flow in the body-mind systems, which leads to a depressed state of mind.

 Projection into Blame and Guilt

-The effects of PTSD and Developmental Trauma disconnects us.
-When we don’t feel well in our body and disruptive body-mind states are internalized, it isn’t long before our psyche starts incorporating its way into our sense of self.
-Thus, not feeling well bodily will in time be interpreted as ‘I am not well’, ‘I am not good enough’ and can develop into self-loathing, self-hatred, and furthering finally into the feeling; ‘I am no good’.
+The effects of PTSD and Developmental Trauma disconnect us.
+When we don't feel well in our body and disruptive body-mind states are internalized, it isn't long before our psyche starts incorporating its way into our sense of self.
+Thus, not feeling well bodily will in time be interpreted as "I am not well", "I am not good enough" and can develop into self-loathing, self-hatred, and furthering finally into the feeling "I am no good".

-Pretty much follows on from a state of self-loathing and hatred but in an expressed form.
-By self-mutilation one can seek rel,ease from internal turmoil and conflict.
-The act of self inflicted pain can therefore involve a sense of temporary pleasure and become addictive (think of excessive tattoos and piercings).
-It might also be an attempt to seek help and attention from the people that are close to us.
+Self harm follows the a state of self-loathing and hatred, but in an outwardly expressed form.
+By self-mutilation one can seek release from internal turmoil and conflict.
+The act of self-inflicted pain can therefore involve a sense of temporary pleasure and become addictive (think of excessive tattoos and piercings).
+It might also be an attempt to seek help and attention from the people who are close to us.

 Sexual Dysfunction as a Post-Traumatic Stress Disorder Symptom

-Sexual dysfunction and PTSD.
 Sexuality most often involves a sense of bonding with and connecting to another human being.
 While suffering PTSD or Developmental Trauma, to bond and connect can result in too much of that which is emotionally overwhelming, especially when Post-Traumatic Stress involves a negative body-image, sexual abuse, and assault.
-Hence to maintain a disconnected state as a survival strategy can result in sexual dysfunction.
-On the other hand, loving sexuality can be an opening to resolving Post-Traumatic Stress, leading to profound healing.
+To maintain a disconnected state as a survival strategy, then, can result in sexual dysfunction.
+On the other hand, loving sexuality can be an opening to resolving Post-Traumatic Stress, and lead to profound healing.

-Not being able to follow through on one’s actions and intentions.
-Self-sabotage is often related to a lack of trust, feeling incompetent and/or actions that bring about feelings of overwhelming helplessness.
-Self-sabotage can manifest as making excuses, forgetting, falling sick, getting into difficulties or even accidents prior to the arranged set of intentions or actions.
+Self-sabotage is often related to a lack of trust, feeling incompetent,and/or actions that bring about feelings of overwhelming helplessness.
+Self-sabotage can manifest as making excuses, forgetting, falling sick, and even getting into difficulties or accidents prior to the arranged set of intentions or actions.

-Which Post-Traumatic Stress Disorder Symptoms would you add that applies to you?
+Which Post-Traumatic Stress Disorder Symptoms would you add that apply to you?
 Leave your comment below.